Introduction

 using GroupDocs.Signature.Options;

-Now let’s break down the process of searching for barcode signatures into simple, manageable steps with detailed explanations:
+Now let’s dive into the actual implementation.
+I’ll break down the process into simple, digestible steps with practical explanations.

 Step 1: Define Document Path